 ODYSEA (Ocean DYnamics and Surface Exchange with the Atmosphere): A revolutionary look at winds and surface currents

-The ODYSEA satellite will bring into focus daily global surface currents and their interactions with winds to explore the Earth system and to improve weather & climate predictions.
+The ODYSEA satellite will bring into focus daily global surface currents and their interactions with winds to explore the Earth system and to improve weather predictions on short and long timescales.

 Learn More